spack/spack/lib/spack/docs/packaging_guide.rst

 to implementation details, they need to provide them simultaneously.
 A good example for such a case is ``openblas``.
-This package provides both the ``lapack`` and ``blas`` APIs in a single library called ``libopenblas`` therefore, if a spec is using ``openblas`` for one of the two virtuals, it needs to use it also for the other.
+This package provides both the ``lapack`` and ``blas`` APIs in a single library called ``libopenblas`` therefore, if a spec is using ``openblas`` for one of the two virtuals, it must use it for the other, as well.

 To express this constraint in a package, the two virtual dependencies must be listed in the same ``provides`` directive: